 The Kitchenista Diaries: a thick, cakey, lofty golden biscuit recipe using White Lily flour

-Angela’s blog post is chock-full of helpful tips about baking biscuits–it’s clear that she’s done extensive biscuit research, which was a key reason why I included her recipe.
+Angela’s blog post is chock-full of helpful tips about baking biscuits.
+It’s clear that she’s done extensive biscuit research, which was a key reason why I included her recipe.
 I’m not quite sure why our biscuits turned out more scone-shaped rather than biscuit-shaped, but they did turn out beautifully fluffy, with great height.
 All of the biscuits using White Lily flour had a significantly cakier texture than the all-purpose biscuits and this was no exception.
-There was a kind of melt-in-your-mouth quality that reminded me of a scone (it also calls for a combo of butter and butter-flavored shortening).
+There was a kind of melt-in-your-mouth quality that reminded me of a scone.
+This is likely due to the combo of butter and butter-flavored shortening used.

 Angela also uses an egg yolk wash over the top, which gave the most vibrant, golden sheen to the biscuits.
 My only critique is that when I compared this side by side to the other biscuits, the texture was very similar to Divas Can Cook but I preferred the DCC flavor better (as mentioned above, I wonder if this is due to the added egg in TKD’s recipe).
 Tasters found this biscuit a bit bready and neutral-tasting, but agreed that it would be an excellent vehicle for gravy, cream, etc. This biscuit actually reheated very well, preserving a lot of the cakey tenderness.